San Diego Child Custody Jurisdictional Issue Lawyers

 When looking to make a determination around which state has the legal jurisdiction to decide the results of a child custody dispute, courts will need to figure out which state is the home state for the child.
 Home state is decided by seeing where the child has lived with either one parent or both for a period of six consecutive months directly preceding the commencement of the divorce proceedings.
 If the child is under six months old, courts will determine the home state to be the state in which the child has lived since birth.
 Once the court decides on the home state, that state will oversee the child custody dispute and have complete jurisdiction over the case.

 Making the determination of the home state of your child in a child custody case can be complicated and it is understandable if you are feeling overwhelmed with this dispute along with the other issues pertaining to your divorce proceedings.
-If you have moved or live in a different state from your former spouse and you are trying to gain custody of your child, you’ll need the help of an experienced family law attorney from The Law Office of Thomas M. Huguenor.
+If you have moved or live in a different state from your former spouse and you are trying to gain custody of your child, you’ll need the help of an experienced family law attorney from Huguenor Mattis, A.P.C.
 Contact our office today and learn more about what we can do going forward with resolving issues involving your child custody case and jurisdictional disputes.
 We can be reached at (858) 458-9500.